 Play and baby’s development

-She’ll also enjoy looking at new things and generally observing his world.
-But he has no ability yet to screen out stimuli or the language to indicate when his brain needs some “white space” while he processes all this input.
-So watch out for non-verbal signs he’s had enough and allow some down time between play.
+She’ll also enjoy looking at new things and generally observing the world.
+But she has no ability yet to screen out stimuli, and no language to indicate when her brain needs some ‘white space’ while she processes all this input.
+Watch out for non-verbal signs she’s had enough and allow some down time between play sessions.

-- a blank expression
+- A blank expression

-- attempt to move or turn away with their body
+- Attempts to move or turn away

-- pouting and whimpering
+- Pouting and whimpering.

-When your baby is going through a tough developmental stage, you might find yourself wishing he could just TELL you what he needs.
-If he could talk, here is what he might say: 10 Things Your Crying Baby Wants You To Know.
+When your baby is going through a tough developmental stage, you might find yourself wishing she could just tell you what she needs.